bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 1. What is the runtime complexity of `enqueue`?

+  O(c), it uses linked list's add_to_tail, only adding a constant change for recording size

 2. What is the runtime complexity of `dequeue`?

+  O(c), same as above

 3. What is the runtime complexity of `len`?

+  O(c), only returns a stored value

 ## Binary Search Tree